 4. Where's the best place/garage to park?

 Sometimes there's construction and especially if your are going to a hospital you're not familiar with, this is always a helpful question.
-Knowing this information has helped me more times than I can say. it also lets you now you can be safe as you park, which always is important and helpful to know.
+Knowing this information has helped me more times than I can say.
+It also lets you know you can be safe as you park, which always is important and helpful to know.

 "So if you stay ready, you ain't gotta get ready, and that is how I run my life." -Will Smith